Apollonius of Tyana: Writings

-Proponents of the Christ myth theory sometimes cite Apollonius as an example of the mythic hero archetype that they allege applies to Jesus as well.
-However, Erkki Koskenniemi has stated that Apollonius of Tyana is not a representative of a Hellenistic divine man and that there is no evidence that Christians constructed their paradigm of Jesus based on traditions associated with him.
-Moreover, the Christ myth theory is considered a fringe theory in scholarship and is generally not taken seriously.

 Impact

 Antiquity

 In the 2nd century the satirist Lucian of Samosata was a sharp critic of Neo-Pythagoreanism.
-After 180 AD he wrote a pamphlet wherein he attacked Alexander of Abonoteichus, a student of one of Apollonius's students, as a charlatan and suggested that the whole school was based on fraud.
+After AD 180 he wrote a pamphlet wherein he attacked Alexander of Abonoteichus, a student of one of Apollonius's students, as a charlatan and suggested that the whole school was based on fraud.
 From this we can infer that Apollonius really had students and that his school survived at least until Lucian's time.
 One of Philostratus's foremost aims was to oppose this view.
 Although he related various miraculous feats of Apollonius, he emphasized at the same time that his hero was not a magician but a serious philosopher and a champion of traditional Greek values.

-When Emperor Aurelian conducted his military campaign against the Palmyrene Empire, he captured Tyana in 272 AD.
+When Emperor Aurelian conducted his military campaign against the Palmyrene Empire, he captured Tyana in AD 272.
 According to the Historia Augusta he abstained from destroying the city after having a vision of Apollonius admonishing him to spare the innocent citizens.

 In Late Antiquity talismans made by Apollonius appeared in several cities of the Eastern Roman Empire, as if they were sent from heaven.
 They were magical figures and columns erected in public places, meant to protect the cities from afflictions.
 The great popularity of these talismans was a challenge to the Christians.
 Some Byzantine authors condemned them as sorcery and the work of demons, others admitted that such magic was beneficial; none of them claimed that it didn't work.

 In the Western Roman Empire, Sidonius Apollinaris was a Christian admirer of Apollonius in the 5th century.
 He produced a Latin translation of Philostratus's Life, which is lost.

+The Middle Ages

+During the medieval period, a number of works related to Hermetic philosophy and medieval European magic were falsely attributed to Apollonius of Tyana which spanned the Greek, Arabic, and Latin traditions.